|

 • Lexington & Concord (April 19, 1775)

-• At dawn, British troops found armed colonists at Lexington Green
+• At dawn, troops found armed colonists at Lexington Green

 • Someone fired first shot (unknown side)